 If you’re applying for a job as a civil engineer, you should expect a wide range of questions, from industry-related to personal – so be prepared!

 further information for civil engineer candidates.

-Even though there are a variety of disciplines that fall under civil engineering, candidates must reassure potential employers that they possess the key skills for the position they are applying for.
+Even though various disciplines fall under civil engineering, candidates must reassure potential employers that they possess the critical skills for the position they are applying for.

-These would include excellent knowledge of mathematics, high levels of organisation, methodical thinking, and the ability to see through a mass of data to identify the key points and problems.
+These would include excellent knowledge of mathematics, high levels of organisation, systematic thinking, and the ability to see through a mass of data to identify the key points and problems.

-They should expect to be asked to demonstrate reliability and calmness in a crisis, as well as a willingness to undertake further professional training if relevant.
+They should expect to be asked to demonstrate reliability and calmness in a crisis and be willing to undertake further professional training if relevant.

-Candidates should think in advance about how best to illustrate the required skills; it could be through describing past roles or projects, or through success in obtaining previous professional qualifications and experience.
+Candidates should think about how best to illustrate the required skills; it could be through describing past roles or projects or through success in obtaining previous professional qualifications and experience.